jaredwelch1/CapstoneI/documentation/document.md

 - A stretch goal for this project will be to implement testing hooks and build automation so that all live code complies with testing before being put into a live environment.
 This ensures highly stable code releases, and prevents bad code from being released.

+ - Database Integration Testing
+Since our data is what drives this projects, we need to be aware of its status.
+To do this, I will create a bar chart that gives a count of all null fields in each column of the database and check it by weekly.
+If it seems like the count is getting too high we will need to check our scraper to confirm it is passing its unit tests and that it’s passing information to the database the way we intended it too

 Below is a general outline of what we think will need to be tested as we develop.